Snorting Xanax: Side Effects and Dangers

 - Relieve panic attacks.

-Statistics from the Substance Abuse and Mental Health Services Administration indicate that the number of Americans ages 12 and older who are seeking help for abuse of Xanax and similar drugs has been steadily increasing.
-The agency has found the following:
+Statistics from the Substance Abuse and Mental Health Services Administration (SAMHSA) indicate that the number of Americans ages 12 and older who are seeking help for misuse of Xanax and similar drugs has been steadily increasing.
+SAMHSA survey responses have revealed the following:2

-Xanax abuse is part of a growing trend in prescription drug abuse across the country.
-This trend affects teens and adults alike.
-Benzos such as Xanax have a high potential for abuse and dependency, but fortunately overdose from Xanax alone is rare.
-However, this may not be the case when the drug is used in the context of polysubstance abuse, including with alcohol).
+Xanax abuse is part of a massive trend in prescription drug abuse across the country that affects teens and adults alike.
+Benzos such as Xanax have a high potential for abuse and dependency.
+Overdose from Xanax alone is rare, but the chance of a fatal Xanax overdose sharply increases when the drug is combined with other drugs which cause respiratory depression.5

-Because users build a tolerance to Xanax’s effects rather quickly, many people who start abusing Xanax by taking the pills orally find that the same dose doesn’t provide the same high after extensive use.
-These people often turn to other methods of administration in the hunt for a benzo high.
+Because tolerance to Xanax’s effects builds rather quickly, some people who misuse the drug find that the originally taken oral doses no longer provide the same high with continued use.
+These people may turn to other methods of administration in the hunt for a benzo high.
 Sometimes they inject the drug, but often they snort it.

 Xanax Addiction Risk

-If a person has been snorting Xanax for a long time, there’s a high likelihood they’ll become addicted to it.
-Research on Xanax addiction has revealed some associations that might indicate a higher risk profile for dependence.
-These people include:
+If a person has been misusing Xanax for a long time, there’s a high likelihood they’ll become addicted to it.
+Research on Xanax addiction has revealed some associations that might indicate a higher risk profile for dependence.6 Risk factors include:

-Suddenly discontinuing Xanax use can cause headaches, anxiety, agitation, nausea, vomiting, and a rapid heart rate.
-In users who have been taking large doses of the drug for a long period of time, withdrawing from Xanax can cause life-threatening seizures.
-Other dangerous signs and symptoms of Xanax withdrawal may include:
+Suddenly discontinuing Xanax use can result in headaches, anxiety, irritability, insomnia, gastrointestinal upset, sweating, and rapid heart rate.
+In users who have been taking large doses of the drug for a long period of time, abrupt withdrawal from Xanax may result in marked agitation and life-threatening seizures.
+Other potentially dangerous withdrawal developments may include:1,5